 Traditional banks need to compete with the new contenders in the market by making heavy investments in technology, integrating their systems and going digital so that they can offer customers end-to-end solutions.
 If traditional banks succeed in making these changes they will be able to implement technical standards for harmonized reporting and conduct efficient liquidity management.
 Moving into the future banks have to step up their investment in security; once traditional banks are operating on mobile devices and applications they will face a new set of security challenges which must be met.

-Changing the Traditional Banking Model with EMI
+Changing the Traditional Banking Model with Electronic Banking

-EMI may not be a new framework in the financial world but we have seen a dramatic increase in the number of EMI Fintech businesses and their profits in recent years.
+Electronic Money Institution regulation may not be a new framework in the financial world but we have seen a dramatic increase in the number of EMI Fintech businesses and their profits in recent years.

-EMI offers an alternative legal framework for the traditional banking model both in the business world and for personal accounts.
-Wherever you go these days you hear about businesses moving from traditional banking and opening an EMI account, this is particularly prevalent among companies which deal internationally.
+Electronic Money Institution offers an alternative legal framework for the traditional banking model both in the business world and for personal accounts.
+Wherever you go these days you hear about businesses moving from traditional banking and opening an E bank account, this is particularly prevalent among companies that deal internationally.

-Where are EMI Licenses Issued?You will find several European countries taking an active role in helping start-up companies obtain an EMI license.
+Where are EMI Licenses (Electronic Money Institution license) Issued?You will find several European countries taking an active role in helping start-up companies obtain an EMI license.
 Some of the leading countries in this area are Lithuania, Malta, the Czech Republic and Luxembourg.

-If you would like further information feel free to contact us.
 Why are Start-Ups and International Companies Choosing an EMI Account over Conventional Banking?

 There are many reasons why some companies and start-ups prefer to go with an EMI account and in many ways the pros outnumber the cons when compared to traditional banking:

-Additional Banking Services – The latest technology offers integration of additional banking options – EMI companies can have flexible core banking systems allowing them to include many more services with just a click on the keyboard; something traditional banks cannot offer (for example AML, KYC and alternative payment methods).
+- Additional Banking Services – The latest technology offers integration of additional banking options – EMI companies can have flexible core banking systems allowing them to include many more services with just a click on the keyboard; something traditional banks cannot offer (for example AML, KYC and alternative payment methods).
 The antiquated systems used by old traditional banks cannot cope with new technology and so cannot offer the latest automated services.

-Time Efficient – It is much faster to make a money transfer between virtual accounts than it is to send a wire transfer or a traditional postal transfer which can take up to several days.
+- Time Efficient – It is much faster to make a money transfer between virtual accounts than it is to send a wire transfer or a traditional postal transfer which can take up to several days.
 There is also the time saved by not having to physically get up, go to the bank or post office to make the transaction and wait in endless lines.

 According to EU authorities EMI is most definitely the future of banking as we know it.

-In the following chart you can see the total number of EU e-money and payment institutions for the years 2001 to 2014.
+In the following chart, you can see the total number of EU e-money and payment institutions for the years 2001 to 2014.
 The information was supplied by the European Central Bank.

 In an effort to boost economic profits; encourage competitiveness and promote the continued adaptation as we move into the digital age the EU has instituted a number of e-commerce innovations.